opencontainers/distribution-spec/spec.md

 A GET request to an existing blob URL MUST provide the expected blob, with a response code that MUST be `200 OK`.
 A successful response SHOULD contain the digest of the uploaded blob in the header `OCI-Content-Digest`.
 For legacy reasons, the digest MAY be contained in the header `Docker-Content-Digest` instead.
 Either header is OPTIONAL.
+However, if one of these headers is present, the value of the header MUST be a digest matching that of the response body.

 If the blob is not found in the registry, the response code MUST be `404 Not Found`.